 - Abdominal issues: You could have breathing difficulties or severe chest pain.
 Surface bruising could also indicate deeper injuries.

-- Below the waist issues: Dark diarrhea or blood in your urine should all be cause for concern.
+- Below the waist issues: Dark diarrhea, blood in your urine, or spotting after a car accident, if you’re pregnant, should all be cause for concern.

 While your pulse may speed up due to the adrenaline of the situation, it could also indicate that the heart has to work faster to get blood around the body due to serious blood loss.
 A drop in blood pressure would back that up, as might a pallid complexion.
 Urgent treatment will be crucial.